Tooth Extractions – Wauwatosa, WI

 - We Accept Dental Insurance

-Teeth may need to be removed for a variety of reasons, such as trauma, decay, or disease.
-Extractions are generally performed under the effect of local anesthesia.
+Extractions are generally performed under the effects of local anesthesia.
 The jawbone, gums, and the tooth to be extracted are numbed so that you only feel pressure but no pain while the tooth is being removed.
+During the procedure, we lift the tooth with a tool called an elevator.
+Then, we use forceps to grip the tooth and gently wiggle it out of its socket.
 Some teeth need to be sectioned and gently detached in parts to aid easier removal.
-This is generally done for those teeth which have curved roots or are firmly anchored in the socket.
+This is generally done for teeth that have curved roots or are firmly anchored in the socket.

-- The effect of the anesthetic administered during the extraction procedure lasts for a few hours.
+- The effects of the anesthetic administered during the extraction procedure last for a few hours.
 During this time, take extra care to ensure that you don’t bite your lip, cheek, or tongue as it could cause injury.